LyteNyte Grid logo for light mode. Links back to the documentation home page.

 });

-LyteNyte Grid uses a scan-based approach to balance correctness and performance.
-Many grids either precompute spans, which limits scalability, or render spans incorrectly during scrolling.
-LyteNyte Grid requires you to specify a maximum span, but it maintains both accuracy and performance.
+LyteNyte Grid uses a scan-based approach to optimize correctness and performance.
+Unlike many grids that precompute spans (limiting scalability) or render spans inaccurately when scrolling, it requires you to set a maximum span, ensuring both accuracy and performance are maintained.

-In most real-world scenarios, a scan distance of 100 is more than sufficient, since spans rarely reach this size.
+In most cases, a scan distance of 100 is sufficient, as spans rarely reach this size.

 Next Steps